 Want to start with a robot that makes programming easy instead of hard?

 Here are 3 quick steps you can take:

 - Find a suitable application — First, you want to find a task that will be a “quick win” when you add the robot.
 List the potential applications and pick one that has the most potential to make a big impact on your operations quickly.

-- Look for inspiration — One of the best ways to understand what's possible with Mecademic robots is to look at what others have already done.
-Watch these videos from Zymergen, ESPS, Horosys, and R&D Tool Engineering for some inspiration about what's possible.
+- Look for inspiration — One of the best ways to understand what’s possible with Mecademic robots is to look at what others have already done.
+Watch Zymergen, ESPS, Horosys, and R&D Tool Engineering videos for inspiration about what’s possible.

-- Download the product brochure — Find out if a Mecademic robot could suit your needs on the product page or just send us a message and we'll help you out!
+- Download the product brochure — Find out if a Mecademic robot could suit your needs on the product page or send us a message, and we’ll help you out!